 Winter is here.
 And winter means snow.
 Well, at least for some people.
-Last year we’ve had no snow what so ever and the temperature barely hit below freezing point, but my soon to be 5-year old has her fingers crossed this year every single day despite her dislike of cold weather.
+This year we’ve had no snow what so ever and the temperature have barely been below freezing point, but my soon to be 5-year old still has her fingers crossed every single day despite her dislike of cold weather.
 She wishes for snow so badly, because she remembers playing outside with “ice diamonds” as she calls them and has eagerly been anticipating snow ever since she got her winter boots in the fall, so she could get to play with them again.

 So far the weather reports are going to have to dissapoint her, but we’re still hoping.
 That’s why our freezer is stocked with frozen gems in different colours just waiting for the temperatures to hit below zero (in Celsius / 32 Fahrenheit).

 The first time my daugther encountered ice gems, she spotted them in our garden.
 I’d spread them out in our yard the evening before and not told her about them.
 She was almost 3 years old, and immidiately started collecting them and playing with them – and she easily spend two hours doing this until she started freezing.
 The next few days I set up a handful of simple activities and invitations to play and I had to promise her we would go outside again the next day, to get her to come inside with me.
 I call that a succes!

 Making ice gems is so easy.
 Only downside is that you have to make them in advance, but if you remember to do it, I can almost guarantee you that you’ll have some pretty excited kids that can play an extra hour outside in the freezing weather.

 - Food colouring (I use Winton icing colours) or alternatively water colours